-Chinese hackers are said to have increasingly attacked Southeast Asian online gaming providers since summer 2019 to steal their databases and source codes.
+Chinese hackers are said to have increasingly attacked Southeast Asian online gambling providers since summer 2019 to steal their databases and source codes.

 According to the technology news portal Zdnet.com (link in English), citing the latest reports from the IT security companies Talent-Jump and Trend Micro, long-term cyber attacks against regional gaming companies are a so-called “advanced persistent threat” ( APT, dt.
 Advanced, ongoing threat) with the name “DRBControl”.

 ATPs are systematic attacks on complex IT infrastructures that are operated with great effort.
 Due to their complexity, experts assume that only states or hackers with state support can probably be responsible for the attacks.